 The TO-BE activity diagram below details the flow of events for a school representative accessing the profile of a teacher.
 This is so that they can see their teachers’ performance.
 It is assumed that the school representative is logged into the system already.

-Figure 6.1 Activity diagram for school representative viewing teacher profile
+Figure 6.1 Activity diagram for school representative viewing teacher profile and uploading Type 2 Activity

 6.2 Use Case Diagram